DavidHe1127/birds-supply-server/README.md

 * Run `npm run seed` to load data set into `mongodb`
 * For `Mac` users, run `npm start`
   For `Windows` users, you need to ensure your `mongodb` is already running at the background and run `npm run win` under the project root

 ### Graphiql Interface
 Go to `http://localhost:4000/graphiql` to write and test your `graphql` queries

 ### TODO
  * Add signup page/logic
  * Add validations
- * Refactor resolvers and types config
+ * Replace directiveResolvers with SchemaDirectiveVisitor
  * Add subscriptions
  * Add dataloader